particle-iot/docs/src/content/hardware/migration-guides/p2-p1-migration-guide.md

 Internal (MCU) pull-up and pull-down can be enabled using the `pinMode()` function and `INPUT_PULLUP` or `INPUT_PULLDOWN`.

-- On the P2, the internal pull is approximately 2.1K.
+- - On the P2, the internal pull varies by pin and can be approximately 2.1K, 22K, or 42K.
 - On the P1, the internal pull is approximately 40K.
 - The P1 module has 2.1K pull-ups on D0 and D1 (I2C), separate from the MCU pull-ups.
 The P2 does not have extra hardware pull-ups.